joshtynjala/actionscript-3.0-developers-guide/security/air-security/html-security-in-adobe-air.md

 the runtime enforces rules and provides mechanisms for overcoming possible security vulnerabilities in HTML and JavaScript.
 This topic lists those restrictions.
-If code attempts to call these restricted APIs, the runtime throws an error with the message “Adobe AIR runtime security violation for JavaScript code in the application security sandbox.”
+If code attempts to call these restricted APIs, the runtime throws an error with the message "Adobe AIR runtime security violation for JavaScript code in the application security sandbox."

 For more information, see
 [Avoiding security-related JavaScript errors](WS5b3ccc516d4fbf351e63e3d118666ade46-7f0e.html).